 This natural, silicate mineral was used in abundance while building homes throughout the 1930s-1980s.
-Its fire-resistant properties and ease of use as an additive to a number of building materials such as tiling, flooring, insulation, piping, plaster, asphalt, cements, adhesives, caulking, roofing, shingles and siding made it common in homes.
+Its fire-resistant properties and ease of use as an additive to a number of building materials such as tiling, flooring, insulation, piping, plaster, asphalt, cement, adhesives, caulking, roofing, shingles and siding made it common in homes.

 Asbestos is generally safe when encapsulated, protected or when undisturbed or undamaged in any way.
 Once asbestos fibers become airborne, inhaled or ingested however, the fibers can become lodged into the fragile lining of the lungs, abdomen or heart, developing mesothelioma with limited life expectancy and poor survival rate.
 Asbestos also leads to asbestosis, lung cancer, pleural effusion, pleural plaque, pneumothorax, asbestos warts and more.
 There is no safe level of exposure to asbestos.

 Have your home tested for asbestos or asbestos-containing materials.
-Only remove asbestos with a trained and certified asbestos abatement company to ensure safe removal process for healthy indoor air quality free of asbestos.
+Only remove asbestos with a trained and certified asbestos abatement company to ensure the safe removal process for healthy indoor air quality free of asbestos.